 Youth Martial Arts Classes at the JCC Indianapolis

 The JCC Indianapolis has a long-standing relationship–more than 35 years–with Master Jean-Pierre Decaudin for Tae Kwon Do and Hapkido.
-He’s combined two ancient Korean disciplines of combat and self-defense with sport and exercise to create a class for youth and adults that’s challenging and provides a great workout.
-Tae Kwon Do, or the “way of the foot and the hand,” and Hapkido, or the “way of harmony,” emphasize good health, happiness, generosity, independence, and coexistence.
+At the JCC dojang (school), he’s combined two ancient Korean disciplines of combat and self-defense with sport and exercise to create a class for youth and adults that’s challenging and provides a great workout.
+Tae Kwon Do, or the “way of the foot and the hand,” which uses kicks and punches for self-defense, and Hapkido, “the way of coordinated power,” a form of Korean jiu jitsiu, that involves joint locks, defense against a variety of weapons as well as defense against grabs and attacks.
+Students must participate in Tae Kwon Do in order to take Hapkido.

 What to Expect

-The class meets twice a week for 1.5-2 hours for 13-15 weeks every fall and spring (a total of 24-28 class sessions depending on holidays).
+The class meets twice a week on Mondays and Wednesdays for 1-2 hours (Tae Kwon Do 6-7 pm, Hapkido 7-8 pm) for 13-15 weeks every fall and spring (a total of 24-28 class sessions depending on holidays).
+Students must participate in Tae Kwon Do in order to take Hapkido.

 Tae Kwon Do uniforms (typically called a dobok) are usually a plain white, v-neck, heavy cotton top with pants that have an elastic waist.
 The top is similar to a jacket, open in the front.
 It is tied together by a belt.